tennesseeCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Tier 3

-- Mentally incapacitating a victim by rendering the victim unconscious or drugged to perform sexual activities on the victim.
+• Mentally incapacitating a victim by rendering the victim unconscious or drugging the victim to perform sexual activities on the victim.

 How Do I Find A Sex Offender Near Me in Tennessee?

-Tennessee Sex Offender Law protects the indigenes from relapsing sex crime.
-The law makes sure all sex offenders register with the Tennessee law enforcement agency.
-Parties can find sex offenders living in the neighborhood through two different methods; online or in person.
+The Tennessee Sex Offender Law was enacted to protect state residents from repeat sex crimes.
+The law ensures that sex offenders register with the Tennessee law enforcement agency.
+Interested persons may find sex offenders living in the neighborhood by querying law enforcement offices in person or using their online databases

 Online